20 Countries by Most People Living with HIV-AIDS

 4. Nigeria

-Nigeria is the 7th populous nation, the rate of HIV in Nigeria is much lower compared to other nations of African nations on total population.
-As of 2014, the HIV prevalence rate among adults ages 15-49 is just 3.1%of the total population.
+Nigeria is the 7th most populous nation, and the rate of HIV in Nigeria is much lower compared to other African nations in terms of total population.
+As of 2014, the HIV prevalence rate among adults ages 15–49 was just 3.1% of the total population.

 Nigeria Flag large